 Some patients with injured rotator cuff muscles may need steroid injections or even surgery.
-Often, however, alternating rotator cuff exercises with rest, icing and anti-inflammatory OTC medication can do a world of good.
+Often, however, alternating rotator cuff exercises with rest, icing, and anti-inflammatory OTC medication can do a world of good.

 Keep on reading Dr. Seeds Health for more information about rotator cuff exercises, injuries, and healing.
-And if you have any other exercises and stretches for healing, leave them in the comments section below.
+And if you have any other exercises or stretches for healing, leave them in the comments section below.

-Up Next: Reducing Stress
+- Reducing Stress

 Editor’s Note: This post was originally published on September 4, 2018, and has been updated for consistency and relevancy.